Hånes

 Hånes is a district in the city of Kristiansand in Agder county, Norway.
 It has a population of about 4,000 (2014).
-Hånes is a part of the borough of Oddernes and it borders the districts of Søm and Randesund to south, the district of Tveit to north, the municipality of Lillesand to east, and the Topdalsfjorden to west.
+Hånes is a part of the borough of Oddernes and it borders the districts of Søm and Randesund to south, the district of Tveit to north, Lillesand Municipality to east, and the Topdalsfjorden to west.
 Hånes Church is located in this district.